Wishbone Ash: Line-up changes (1981–1986)

 Turner was replaced by bassist and vocalist John Wetton, formerly of Family, King Crimson, Roxy Music, Uriah Heep and U.K. Number the Brave was released in April 1981 and featured Wetton's lead vocals on just one song, although during album sessions he had offered songs such as "Here Comes the Feeling" that would eventually sell millions when released on Asia's 1982 debut album.
-Wetton did not continue with Wishbone Ash beyond the album sessions and instead co-founded Asia.
+Discouraged, Wetton did not continue with Wishbone Ash beyond the album sessions and instead co-founded Asia.

 Wetton was replaced on the Number the Brave tour by the former Uriah Heep bassist Trevor Bolder.
 Also joining the band was female backing vocalist, Claire Hamill, who had sung on both the Just Testing and Number the Brave albums.

 In 1982, after Hamill's departure, the band experimented with heavy metal on the Twin Barrels Burning album.
 It became the highest charting Wishbone Ash album in years (UK #22).

-Bolder left the group to rejoin Uriah Heep in 1983, to be replaced by bassist/vocalist Mervyn Spence (ex-Trapeze).
+Bolder left the group to rejoin Uriah Heep in April 1983, to be replaced by bassist/vocalist Mervyn Spence (ex-Trapeze).
 The group continued with a rock side on 1985's Raw to the Bone, which became the first Wishbone Ash album not to make the charts.
 Not long after, Wisefield left after serving as guitarist in the band for eleven years, going on to a varied career that would include work with Tina Turner, Joe Cocker, Roger Chapman, Jeff Wayne and the Queen musical We Will Rock You.
-He was replaced by Jamie Crompton, who in turn was succeeded briefly by Phil Palmer.
+He was replaced by Jamie Crompton, who in turn was succeeded briefly in 1986 by Phil Palmer, after which, Crompton returned.
 Early in 1986, Mervyn Spence quit as well, to be replaced by ex-Kinks bassist Andy Pyle.

 Reunions and departures (1987–1994)

-In 1987, I.R.S.
+At the start of 1987, I.R.S.
 Records founder and original Wishbone manager Miles Copeland III began a series of albums entitled No Speak, which featured all instrumental music.
 To launch the label successfully, Copeland needed a big name band that would bring publicity to the project.
 Copeland approached the four founding members of Wishbone Ash about having the original line-up record an all-instrumental album.
-For the first time in fourteen years, Andy Powell and Steve Upton joined forces with Martin Turner and Ted Turner to record the album Nouveau Calls, released in February 1988.
-The original line-up's tour of 1988 was a huge success, as the band played large venues for the first time since the late 1970s.
-In August 1989, the band released a reunion album with vocals entitled Here to Hear, featuring mainly songs written by Ted and Martin Turner.
+Beginning in May 1987, for the first time in fourteen years, Andy Powell and Steve Upton joined forces with Martin Turner and Ted Turner to record the album.